boundless-xyz/boundless/docs/src/bento/running_bento.md

 ## Host setup

 At this time Ubuntu is the only supported Operating system.
+Other operating systems _should_ work, but driver support (host Nvidia drivers matching container drivers etc.), compile dependencies, and testing fall to the user to complete.

-To set up boundless host dependencies from a fresh Ubuntu install locally, please run:
+For a quick set up of boundless host dependencies on Ubuntu, please run:

 ```bash
 scripts/setup.sh